 - Atrophy of muscles

-Choosing a Dog ACL Brace or Surgery
+Choosing a Dog ACL Brace vs Surgery

 Depending on how bad your dog’s knee injury is your vet may recommend surgery as the only option.
 While this is rather expensive you may want to take into serious consideration what your vet thinks is best for you and your dog.
 After surgery it is still smart to get a knee brace for your dog as a stabilizer.
+After all, your dog will need extra support getting strength back in their injured leg!

 As you look for a knee brace for your dog and begin to understand the difference between an ACL dog brace vs surgery you will find that our braces are some of the best!
 We are of course big fans of dogs ourselves and understand just how important your dog can be to your life.
 At Doggy Brace we strive to help you and your furry friends come to a full recovery with our knee braces.